+Windows, External Doors and Joinery

+Repair Category 2

-Windows, external doors and joinery Repair category 2 Notes Windows are in a somewhat weathered state, opening mechanisms are stiff/damaged and a number of units have lost their vacuum.
-The units are likely close to, or at the end of their serviceable lifespan.
-Random windows and doors are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Window units of this age typically require ongoing maintenance attention to ironmongery, hinge mechanisms, etc., and further sealed double glazed units can fail without warning.
+Notes The double glazed velux in an upper floor bedroom has lost its vacuum.
+Windows units/ access doors have been replaced in the past.
+Random windows and doors are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Older replacement windows typically require ongoing maintenance attention to ironmongery, hinge mechanisms, etc., and further sealed double glazed units can fail without warning.
+No assurances can be provided that all window fitments are functional.